 Rachel’s note: This week, we brought you insights from Casey Research founder Doug Casey on the meaning of wealth…

-On Monday, Doug shared four crucial steps to grow and preserve your wealth in the new year.
-Yesterday, he revealed what he sees ahead for the American police state – and how you can protect your savings.
+On Tuesday, Doug shared four crucial steps to grow and preserve your wealth in the new year.

 Below, he shares what to do with the cash you already have… and why those who look down on the rich are “paranoid fools”…